 - Enjoy world class wine and canapé sized bites, paired perfectly.

 - Duration: 7 hours

 If you want to have a real wildlife encounter, then you can go snorkeling with seals in Cape Town.
 Animal Ocean will take you in their 26-foot vessel from their base in Hout Bay straight to the Duiker Island seal colony.
 Cape Fur seals are very curious and young ones are so inquisitive that they will swim very close to you.
 Swimming with these playful little seals will be an unforgettable wildlife encounter.

 Watch out though.
 Some younger ones do occasionally bite, as they seem to like to play rough.
 While we were waiting at Animal Ocean’s office we looked through the sightings book and we saw a couple of seal biting reports.
-Then, unexpectedly one actually bit me on the hip during our outing, and it freaked me out.
+Then, unexpectedly one actually bit me on the hip during our outing.
 I was wearing a wetsuit and it was an open mouth bite, so it was more like an invitation to play than an aggressive gesture.
 I’d advise to still respect them and not to try and touch them.
 Those teeth are sharp!

 If Animal Ocean has no spaces available you can book a seal snorkeling tour with Captain Jack’s.

 11) Full Day Cape Agulhas Tour, Where Two Oceans Meet